GoppeltM/WorkItOut-game/docs/cheatsheet-english.md

 Lay out all cards in front of you, face up.
 For each fill the effort stack from the global pot
 1. __Reject requests__
-Remove request, and pay cancellation cost from project pot
+Remove any requests you like, and pay cancellation cost from project pot
 1. __Assign work__
 Move as many player markers as desired to accepted requests.
 1. __Add communication costs to each request__